Norm Nelson: NASCAR

 Nelson made five starts in his Grand National career.
-He made his first start at the 1955 LeHi 300 in LeHi, Arkansas and won his only NASCAR race later that season after starting on the pole position at the only NASCAR race held at the 1-mile dirt Las Vegas Park Speedway.
+He made his first start at the 1955 LeHi 300 in LeHi, Arkansas, and won his only NASCAR race later that season after starting on the pole position at the only NASCAR race held at the 1-mile dirt Las Vegas Park Speedway.
 While driving for Carl Kiekhaefer's championship team, he led the final 106 laps of a 111 lap race which was shortened from its original 200 lap distance because of darkness.
-He competed in three more NASCAR races, once each in 1966, 1967, and 1968.
+He competed in three more NASCAR races, once each in 1966, 1967 at Riverside (finishing third behind fellow USAC regulars Parnelli Jones and Paul Goldsmith), and 1968.

 Owner

 Even before Nelson's career began to wind down, he began having other racers drive in his USAC car.
 He hired Roger McCluskey to drive for him in 1968, starting a two-car operation as Nelson began to wind down his career.
 In 1975, McCluskey had to miss a race because he had a burned foot; Nelson drove the car for him.
 Other drivers include A. J. Foyt.

-Nelson's cars started in 13 NASCAR; nine of these races ended in a Top 10 finish.
-Jim Hurtubise drove Nelson's only win as a car owner at Atlanta International Raceway.
+Nelson's cars started in 13 NASCAR; nine of these races ended in a Top 10 finish; five with a Top 5.
+Jim Hurtubise drove Nelson's only win as a car owner at Atlanta International Raceway in the 1966 Atlanta 500.